NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 ---
-title: Hardhat 3 plugin's lifecycle
+title: Lifecycle of the components of Hardhat 3 plugin
-description: An explanation about the lifecycle of a Hardhat 3 plugin
+description: An explanation about the lifecycles of a Hardhat 3 plugin
 ---

-# Hardhat 3 plugin's lifecycle
+# Lifecycle of the components of Hardhat 3 plugin

 This section explains the lifecycle of a Hardhat 3 plugin and its different components.

+## Plugin lifecycle

+The lifecycle of the Hardhat plugin can be divided into two parts: importing the plugin and the initialization of the Hardhat Runtime Environment.

-## Plugin import
+### Plugin import

 A Hardhat 3 plugin is a TypeScript object with the `HardhatPlugin` type.
 It can be defined in any `.ts` file, but it's usually defined in the `index.ts` file of the plugin's package, and exported as `default`.